threadi/external-files-in-media-library/readme.txt

 And compatible with [Network Media Library](https://github.com/humanmade/network-media-library) for use in multisites.

+And it is also compatible with multilingual plugins like Polylang to translate the media files.

 The plugin is also compatible with a variety of other plugins not listed here.
 If, contrary to expectations, something does not work properly, please report it [in the support forum](https://wordpress.org/support/plugin/external-files-in-media-library/).

 == REST API ==